I’d like to learn how to write automated tests!

 No more advice.

 Let me be highly ironic and give you advice on what to do instead of giving advice.
-I’m sure you’d be able to figure this out your own, but, frankly, it’s been long enough.
+I’m sure you would have figured this out on your own at some point, but, frankly, it’s been long enough.
+It’s time for a shortcut.

-In the story I started this chapter with, I unintentionally did.
+In the story I started this essay with, I unintentionally did.
 I planned to do something, but I was late.
 Close call.

-To recap my instructions in No More Action: you see a problem emerge.
-It’s a problem you’ve seen many times before.
-You know exactly what to do.
+To precap my instructions (though not advice) in No More Action: you see a problem emerge; it’s a problem you’ve seen many times before; you know exactly what to do.

 But, you do nothing.